Coastal erosion in Louisiana: Causes and factors

-Prior to the building of levees on the Mississippi River, the wetlands were kept in balance by occasional floods, which fill the area with sediment, and subsidence, the sinking of land.
+Prior to the building of levees on the Mississippi River, the wetlands were kept in balance by occasional floods, which filled the area with sediment, and subsidence, the sinking of land.
 These man-made levees contribute to extensive down-stream flooding and sediment pollution in the Mississippi River Delta.
 After the levees were built, however, flood sediment flowed directly into the Gulf of Mexico.
 This subsidence along with the recent sea level rise tipped the balance toward subsidence rather than marsh growth.
 This, along with the canals built in the area, caused decline of the wetlands and also caused less weakening of and less protection from recent hurricanes such as Hurricane Katrina.
 The Lake Pontchartrain Basin Foundation has developed a comprehensive management plan for the eastern regions of the Louisiana coast, placing emphasis upon restoration of riverine habitats, cypress swamps and fringing marsh.
 This could be a model applied to other coastal regions.

 Subsidence may be due to other factors as well.
 Some observers blame the direct effects of oil and gas extraction, known as fracking.
 They believe the removal of subsurface materials, such as oil, hastened the rates of land subsidence.
-They contend that, as billions of barrels of oil and saltwater and as trillions of cubic feet of gas were removed from the subterranean structures in which they had accumulated over millions of years, these structures lost their ability to support the weight of the earth above.
+They contend that, as billions of barrels of oil and saltwater and trillions of cubic feet of gas were removed from the subterranean structures in which they had accumulated over millions of years, these structures lost their ability to support the weight of the earth above.
 As these structures slowly collapsed, the soil above gradually subsided.
-The wetlands on the surface began to sink into the gulf waters.
+The wetlands on the surface began to sink into the Gulf waters.
 Others argue that subsidence is a natural process in deltas, as sediments compress, and that the real problem is the lack of flood waters that would normally deposit new layers of sediment.
 The role of hurricanes is also a matter of disagreement; some studies show that hurricanes actually build elevation in marshes.
-A new and important factor is rising sea levels associated with global warming.
+A new and important factor is the rising sea levels associated with global warming.

-In addition to subsidence is the presence of canals which were dug through the marshes and swamps to service oil and gas wells to facilitate oil and gas exploration, which have enabled salt water intrusion from the Gulf of Mexico.
-In similar fashion, the construction of the now-closed Mississippi River Gulf Outlet (MRGO) introduced salt water into freshwater and intermediate marshes in St. Bernard Parish, which is adjacent to New Orleans, and facilitated significant erosion.